-- At the end of your process, you will display concise, typed rationales of 150 200 words each, next to your Drawing(s) and your Artwork.
-(The Examiners will consider information exceeding 200 words irrelevant.)
-A lengthier version may be included in your Visual Journal. - In your Journal, explain your concept based on your proposal for the examination. - Explain how you arrived at your visual solutions.
+- At the end of your process, you will display concise, typed rationales of 150-200 words each, next to your drawing(s) and your artwork.
+(The examiners will consider information exceeding 200 words irrelevant.)
+A lengthier version may be included in your Visual Journal. - In your Journal, explain your concept in response to the Examination Theme. - Explain how you arrived at your visual solutions.
 Explain your approach and your choice of medium.
 Show awareness that your work is a form of visual communication.
-Also include and explain the titles of your Drawing and Artwork.
+Also include and explain the titles of your drawing and artwork.